Irbid

-Irbid (إِربِد), known in ancient times as Arabella or Arbela (Άρβηλα in Ancient Greek), is the capital and largest city of Irbid Governorate.
-It has the second-largest metropolitan population in Jordan after Amman, with a population of around 2,003,800.
-As a city, Irbid is Jordan's third-largest, after Amman and Zarqa.

-Irbid is located about 70 km north of Amman on the northern ridge of the Gilead, equidistant from Pella, Beit Ras (Capitolias), and Um Qais, and approximately 20 km south of the Syrian border.
+Irbid (إِربِد) is a city located on the northern ridge of the Gilead mountains in northern Jordan in the Irbid Governorate.
+The city lies approximately 20 km south of the Syrian border, and is the largest city of the Irbid Governorate and the third most populous city of Jordan.

-Irbid was built on successive Early Bronze Age settlements and was possibly the biblical Beth Arbel and the Arbila of the Decapolis, a Hellenistic league of the 1st–2nd century BCE.
+Irbid was known in classical antiquity with its ancient Greek name of Arabella, close to the cities of Pella, Beit Ras, and Um Qais.
+Irbid was built on successive Early Bronze Age settlements and was possibly the biblical Beth Arbel and the Arbila of the Decapolis, a Hellenistic league of the 1st–2nd century BC.
 The population of Irbid swelled in the late 19th century, and prior to 1948 it served as a significant centre of transit trade.

-The greater Irbid Municipality was established in 1881 in the Ottoman era.
-It is the oldest municipality in Jordan.
+The greater Irbid Municipality was established in 1881 in the late Ottoman period, making it the oldest municipality in Jordan.

+It has the second-largest metropolitan population in Jordan after the capital Amman which lies about 70 km to its south, with a population of around 2,003,800.
+It also has the third largest urban population in Jordan after Amman and Zarqa.
+The Irbid Governorate has the second largest population, and the highest population density in the kingdom.
 The city is a major ground transportation hub between Amman, Syria to the north, and Mafraq to the east.
 The Irbid region is also home to several colleges and universities.

 Name

-The place-name Ἄρβηλα for present-day Irbid is first documented on civic bronze coins of the Decapolis struck in the late first century BCE and the early first century CE, with the same Greek form recorded in 1 Maccabees 9 2 and in Josephus, Antiquities 12 11 1.
-The variant ʾrbl appears in Nabataean Aramaic inscriptions and in Safaitic Old Arabic graffiti dating from roughly the first century BCE to the third century CE, and Eusebius lists a village called Arbela across the Jordan near Pella in his fourth-century Onomasticon.
-Excavations on Tell Irbid show continuous occupation from at least the Early Bronze Age around 3200 BCE, placing the settlement more than two millennia before these Hellenistic attestations and more than three millennia before the earliest archaeological evidence for a permanent Jewish community in the northern Transjordan, which appears with the third or fourth century CE synagogue at Gerasa.
+The place-name Ἄρβηλα for present-day Irbid is first documented on civic bronze coins of the Decapolis struck in the late first century BC and the early first century AD, with the same Greek form recorded in 1 Maccabees 9 2 and in Josephus, Antiquities 12 11 1.
+The variant ʾrbl appears in Nabataean Aramaic inscriptions and in Safaitic Old Arabic graffiti dating from roughly the first century BC to the third century AD, and Eusebius lists a village called Arbela across the Jordan near Pella in his fourth-century Onomasticon.
+Excavations on Tell Irbid show continuous occupation from at least the Early Bronze Age around 3200 BC, placing the settlement more than two millennia before these Hellenistic attestations and more than three millennia before the earliest archaeological evidence for a permanent Jewish community in the northern Transjordan, which appears with the third or fourth century AD synagogue at Gerasa.